Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 - Embed interactive reports in Teams channels and chats with a Power BI tab: Help your colleagues find and discuss your team's data.

 - Create a link preview in the Teams message box when you paste links to your reports, dashboards, and apps.

-- Chat in Microsoft Teams: Share a filtered view of your reports and dashboards and start conversations.
+- Chat in Microsoft Teams directly from the Power BI service: Share a filtered view of your reports and dashboards and start conversations.

 - View all the Power BI tabs you have in Microsoft Teams: Select the In Teams tab on the Power BI app home page.

 - Create a Teams usage report automatically in the Power BI app in Teams: Analyze your Teams activity.

 - Get notified in the Teams activity feed when important things happen in Power BI.